 I’ve lived in the UK all of my life and used it as a base to travel from.
-In fact, I’ve been lucky enough to live in the best cities in England including Liverpool, Manchester, London, and York.
+In fact, I’ve been lucky enough to live in the best cities in England, including Liverpool, Manchester, London, and York.

 Things England is famous for

-Pubs often have two bars, one is normally quieter than the other, many also have a garden where the public can sit in the summer.
-Children may also go in pub gardens with parents.
-Groups of friends will normally buy ’rounds’ of drinks, where the person whose turn it is will purchase drinks for all the members of the group.
+Pubs often have two bars, one is normally quieter than the other, and many also have a garden where the public can sit in the summer.
+Children may also go to pub gardens with their parents.
+Groups of friends will usually buy ’rounds’ of drinks, where the person whose turn it is will purchase drinks for all the group members.

 If you spill a stranger’s drink accidentally, it is good manners to offer to buy another drink.
-Many pubs belong to a brewery (a company that makes beer) but sell lots of different kinds of beer, some on tap (from a large container under the bar) and some in glass bottles.
+Many pubs belong to a brewery (a company that makes beer) but sell many different kinds of beer, some on tap (from a large container under the bar) and some in glass bottles.

 Fish and Chips

-If there is an iconic dish that England is known for it is fish and chips.
+What is England famous for food?
+If there is an iconic dish that England is known for, it is fish and chips.
 This easy but lovely finger-licking meal is both humble and can be relished with your hands wrapped up in a newspaper from a local chippy or even in a smart restaurant.

-I have fond memories of enjoying fish and chips on Blackpool pier with my grandparents as a child!
+I have fond memories of enjoying fish and chips on the Blackpool pier with my grandparents as a child!

-The Stonehenge is possibly the most famous historic destination in England.
+Stonehenge is possibly the most famous historic destination in England.
 For so many centuries, historians and archaeologists have quizzed over the mysteries of Stonehenge, the primitive marker that took Neolithic builders around 1,500 years to erect.

 Its construction is all the more mysterious because, while the sandstone slabs of its outer ring come from local quarries, scientists have traced the bluestones which make up its inner ring all the way down to the Preseli Hills in Wales, around 200 miles from where Stonehenge sits on Salisbury Plain.
 Today, about 1 million people visit Stonehenge, a UNESCO World Heritage Site since 1986, every single year.

 England is more well-known for pop music than it is for classical composers or jazz musicians.
 Names like the Rolling Stones, the Beatles, Elton John, Led Zeppelin, George Michael, Pink Floyd, and The Spice Girls are famous worldwide, but little do people know of the other musicians that aren’t in the pop world.